scalar-labs/scalardb/docs/scalardb-server.md

 ## Usage of the Java client of Scalar DB server

-You can use the Java client of Scalar DB server almost the same way as other storages/databases.
+You can use the Java client of Scalar DB server in almost the same way as other storages/databases.
 The difference is that you need to set `scalar.db.storage` and `scalar.db.transaction_manager` to `grpc` in your client side property file.

 ```